AdobeDocs/experience-manager-65.en/help/sites-classic-ui-authoring/classic-personalization-campaigns-setting-up-your.md

 At anytime, you can view which leads belong to a specific list either by browsing or searching for members.

-To view the leads that belong to a list:
+To view the leads in lists:

 1. In the MCM, click **Lists**.